 Kenmore Church

-Kenmore Church Community Ownership - Have your say
+Kenmore Church Community Ownership

 Kenmore Church is about to be sold on the open market if our community does not act quickly to buy it.